unrival-protocol/documentation/source/whitepaper.rst

     * A todo item has an interface that allows it to be created, edited, or deleted.
     * Only agents subscribing to the interpretation with which it is associated by perform these actions.

-These conditions describe properties of data that client applications are able to consume.
+These conditions describe properties of data consumable by client applications.

 One concept central to Unrivyal is the **goal**, which helps agents decide which actions to take, as well as ensure that individual efforts can be effectively combined into a group effort more potent than the sum of its parts.